 Planning Your Hike

 Try to always hike with someone, setting off early in the morning.
 Always check the extended weather forecast, even days after the day of your hike, and cancel a hike in the event of hazardous weather conditions.

 Have a plan before you set out, identifying potential danger spots like swiftly-moving streams or rivers, steep mountains or ravines, and snowfields.
 Always leave word with friends and family as to where you’re going and when you’ll be back, where you’re planning on parking or setting out, and even what trail you’re planning on hiking or your objective.
 A simple Facebook post could mean the difference between your imminent rescue and days lost in the forest.
-Use Map My Hike and post a screenshot of your planned hike to social media, as well as a photo of yourself and what you’re wearing.
+Use trip-planning apps and post a screenshot of your planned hike to social media, as well as a photo of yourself and what you’re wearing.
 Sign the register before you enter the park or the trail, to let rangers and rescuers know where you entered and at what time.

 Get the Lay of the Land

 Before you head out on the trail, take a photo of the trail map on your phone, in addition to trying to have a paper map, in case it gets wet.